Jay Barth, Ph.D.

 In 2007, Commissioner Barth was named Arkansas Professor of the Year by the Carnegie Foundation for the Advancement of Teaching and the Council for Advancement and Support of Education (CASE), in 2014 was named winner of the Southern Political Science Association’s Diane Blair Award for Outstanding Achievement in Politics and Government, and in 2018 received the Distinguished Scholar Award from the Arkansas Political Science Association.
 In 2000-01, Commissioner Barth received the Steiger Congressional Fellowship from the American Political Science Association and served on the staff of the late U.S. Sen. Paul Wellstone (MN) working on education and civil rights policy.

 From 2012 to 2019, Commissioner Barth was a member of the Arkansas State Board of Education serving as chair of the Board for two years.
-He has previously chaired the boards of Arkansas Advocates for Children and Families, Just Communities of Arkansas, the ACLU of Arkansas, the Arkansas Single Parent Scholarship Fund, the Single Parent Scholarship Fund of Pulaski County, and the National Association of State Boards of Education.
+He has chaired the boards of Arkansas Advocates for Children and Families, Just Communities of Arkansas, the ACLU of Arkansas, the Arkansas Single Parent Scholarship Fund, the Single Parent Scholarship Fund of Pulaski County, Planned Parenthood Great Plains, and the National Association of State Boards of Education.

 He lives in downtown Little Rock with his husband Chuck Cliett and is a Little Rock representative on the CAW Board.